OliverSchamp/Vision.OPT_MULT/README.md

 # Vision.OPT_MULT

 Project for automatically marking multiple choice questionnaires.
-This was used in the Royal Society of Chemistry `Top of the Bench' competition for the multiple choice papers.
+This was used in the Royal Society of Chemistry 'Top of the Bench' competition for the multiple choice papers.

 ## Method

-The docker container executes a simple stream
+The docker container executes a script `main_controller.py` which starts a streamlit application.

 The code executes as follows:
  - Detect all vertical and horizontal gridlines (using hough transform)